Ocean Vida Resort

 Tipping is expected for many services.
 The standard is 10% of the total bill or optional where there is a 10% service charge.

-Regaldive can offer their packages to the Philippines on Malaysian Airlines, Singapore Airlines, Qatar Airways or KLM.
+Regaldive can offer packages to the Philippines on a number of different airlines.

 Manila - Cebu: Multiple daily flights